davber/clj-clos/README.md

 The implementation is currently horrendously ineffective, basically recreating the method chain for each invocation to `call-next-method`.
-On the upside, there is no overhead unless `call-next-method` is actually invoked, and it is completely compliant with regular `defmethod`'s and `defmulti`'s, so can coexist with regular method definitions for a multi-method.
+On the upside, there is no overhead unless `call-next-method` is actually invoked, and it is completely compliant with regular `defmethod`'s and `defmulti`'s, so can coexist with regular method definitions for a multi-function.

 ## Testing